atimpone/aws-foundation-journey/1-dev-environments/2-4-set-up-aws-platform-access-controls.md

 Before adding any human users to AWS SSO and enabling the users to access your AWS environment, it's a best practice to configure AWS SSO to require multi-factor authentication (MFA).

-In the following steps, you will modify your AWS SSO configuration to:
+In the following steps, you will modify your AWS SSO configuration to align with typical security best practices.

-* Enable users to authenticate via their MFA device each time they log in via AWS SSO.
-* Require users to use a one-time password when they don't already have an MFA device registered.
-This setting will enable new users to access the AWS SSO service at least once so that they can add an MFA device.
-* Enable users to add and manage their MFA devices.

 Follow these steps to make the MFA related changes: